dszakallas/profile/src/_posts/2022-06-27-flux-vs-argocd.md

 a nice GUI, alerts on failures and a unified approach for all applications instead of pile of deployment scripts; what's not to love?

 At Turbine.ai, backend developers weren't generally practicing DevOps when I joined, so even a simple configuration change in a web app often involved a sysadmin in the loop.
-K8s can be daunting for such newcomers, as they have to learn how to rebuild their existing applications according to principles aligned with cloud native application development practices such as [12 factor app](https://12factor.net); learn the fundamentals of a complex cluster operating system itself, pick up new tools and infrastructure components, familiarize themselves with the limitations and idiosynchronicities of k8s, etc. Moreover, the [cloud native landscape]([https://landscape.cncf.io]) is vast and rapidly changing, so the best way to do X might be completely different than it was two years ago.
+K8s can be daunting for such newcomers, as they have to learn how to rebuild their existing applications according to cloud native application development principles such as [12 factor app](https://12factor.net); learn the fundamentals of a complex cluster operating system itself, pick up new tools and infrastructure components, familiarize themselves with the limitations and idiosynchronicities of k8s, etc. Moreover, the [cloud native landscape]([https://landscape.cncf.io]) is vast and rapidly changing, so the best way to do X might be completely different than it was two years ago.

-So, I was confident that we should do GitOps to avoid ending up with a mess, and I convinced the team that we should deliver it as part of the milestone marking k8s general availability for production.
+I was confident that we should do GitOps to avoid ending up with a mess, and I convinced the team that we should deliver it as part of the milestone marking k8s general availability for production.
+But what is GitOps and how can it help?

 # What is GitOps?